vahidhedayati/modaldynamix/README.md

 --> feel free to use this form template as your own template if you just require a Iframe form functionality to your existing form

+If you inspect the form pages from all the types of calls this the myLocalDomain/_form files you will notice all use

+	attrs

+besides iframe form which uses

+	params

+A heads up to watch for this when putting your forms together.

+I have updated  [_MySelfPostDivForm.gsp](https://github.com/vahidhedayati/grails-modaldx-test/blob/master/grails-app/views/testdynamix/_MySelfPostDivForm.gsp) to display the results as updating check boxes rather than updating a select box